vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 I, Ch.
 XIII

-3 days or one day according to physical ability; first pājā of Ganesa, Mātrs, Skanda and Śiva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Saiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
+3 days or one day according to physical ability; first pājā of Ganesa, Mātrs, Skanda and Śiva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Śaiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
 326-332

 (from Kālikāpurāṇa ).
 Kālāstamīvrataron Bh. kr.
 8 with Mrgaśiras nakṣatra; tithi